spirosdi/frontend-code-challenge/README.md

 ![](https://raw.githubusercontent.com/hubrick/frontend-code-challenge/master/frontend-challenge-flow-mockup.png)

 #Instructions
-- Just use pure Javascript for the implementation
+- Just use pure Javascript for the Flow logic implementation (no underscore and other libraries)
+- It's up to you where and how to store the Flow object
+- You can use any libraries for UI/View/Template
 - Feel free to be creative and reasonable about the UI/UX
-- You can use any other libraries for UI/View

 #What we're are looking for:
 - Code quality